solana-foundation/developer-content/docs/intro/installation.md

 </AccordionItem>
 </Accordion>

-To verify that the installation was successful, check the Ancor CLI version:
+To verify that the installation was successful, check the Anchor CLI version:

 ```shell
 anchor --version